 In human life there are seasons too.
 We are not machines and never will be.
 Our lives will always resist turning into a factory, manufacturing standardised people.
 Things unfold in us naturally, and not out of the mind's idea alone.
 And things take time.
 All good things do.
 Time for buds, for warmth, investment, cherishing, giving food.
 Time for flowers, for dances, plays, days, nights, sunlight, storms, clouds, wind.
 Time for fruit, for ripening, becoming, maturity.
 Time for releasing, letting go, offering, giving, joining in, growing into something else.

 The wish and raison d'être of La Foresta is to invite you into a forest.
 One next to your house, or on the outskirts of your city.
 One that you grow on the balcony, or one inside of you.
-A forest of trees, of plants, of stories, of portraits, of handmade lives.
+A forest of trees, of stories, of encounters.
 Through the voices of others we might recognise bits and pieces of ourselves.